CamSmithers/Camalytics-NBA/README.md

 I decided to start this project because I love sports and statistics!
 I also enjoy betting on sports from time to time, so why not try to make models to make some money and have fun!

 I have an Instagram page that will be decated to analyzing the models and interpreting its results.
-I will also go indepth about how I went through creating the models and using them to make predictions.
-If you would like to follow along the it's [@camalytics](https://www.instagram.com/camalytics?igsh=MWczZGlhbzl5eGxoYw%3D%3D&utm_source=qr) on Instrgram.
+I will also go in-depth about how I went through creating the models and using them to make predictions.
+If you would like to follow along the it's [@camalytics](https://www.instagram.com/camalytics?igsh=MWczZGlhbzl5eGxoYw%3D%3D&utm_source=qr) on Instagram.
 ## Coding Files
 Significant Predictors
 * This file is used to test for significant predictors within each data set.
 This allows me to determine which predictors are significant against any outcome I want to look at.
 Each predictor is placed into a univariate logistic regression model (via the function created), to aid in future multivariable model building in the subsequent files.